MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 You need to complete the following tasks in this section to create a provider solution.

--   Set up a customer provider.
+-   Set up a custom provider.

 -   Add a provider definition.

 -   Add the components to your solution.

-### Set up a customer provider
+### Set up a custom provider

 Create a solution in Power Apps that will contain the components of your provider.
 To create a new solution in Power Apps, follow the steps in [Create a solution in Power Apps.](https://docs.microsoft.com/powerapps/maker/data-platform/create-solution)